I don’t know about you glass-half-fullers, but I never feel like I’ve done enough by the end of each year.

 My mom and I weren’t the only ones to occasionally get on each other’s nerves.
 What is she doing here?

-Author’s Note: Mom, you romantic, intrepid, loving, generous woman, thank you so much for the trip of a lifetime!
-I know you would have preferred to travel with Idris Elba and appreciate you putting him on a back-burner for us. xo S
+Mom, you romantic, intrepid, loving, generous woman, thank you so much for the trip of a lifetime!
+I know you would have preferred to travel with Idris Elba, so we appreciate you putting him on a back-burner for us. xo S

 Our dear friends, the Silvermans, treat us to a trip to Catalina each summer on their sailboat, the Senia Jade and all just for the price of one dinner.
 (No, you cannot have their contact information!)